eldoy/modalis/README.md

 ### Usage

-First copy `app/assets/modal.css` and `app/assets/app.js` to your app assets.
-See `app/layouts/modal.js` for some working HTML you can use for your modal layout.
+First copy `dist/assets/modal.css` and `dist/assets/modal.js` to your app assets.
+Use `dist/layouts/modal.js` for some working HTML you can use for your modal layout.

+Included is also an example of a "prompt", for use with a modal inside the modal.

 Add an empty div tag with the class name `modal` in your main app layout, before the end `</body>` tag:
 ```html